diagrams/diagrams-doc/doc/quickstart.rst

   reposition their local origins before composing them with `atop`.

-Happily, in this particular case, it *is* possible to place the ellipses tangent to one another, though this solution is not quite as general as one might hope:
+Happily, in this particular case, it *is* possible to place the ellipses tangent to one another (though this solution is not quite as general as one might hope):

 .. class:: dia-lhs